reconengine/docs.reconengine.ai/source/docs/laravel/configuration.md

 | Impressions | `null` | No | An optional array of ItemIds that were displayed to the user at the time of this interaction.
 This helps Recon serve better recommendations to your users. |
 | RecommendationId | `null` | No | The `recommendation_id` of the GET Recommendation response.
 This helps Recon serve better recommendations to your users. |
 | Metadata | `null` | No | (coming soon) Need more customization?
 Use the Metadata field that aligns with your Interaction Schema definition. |

+> Machine learning models are trained with new data every 2 hours.

 ## Multiple Database? {#multiple-databases}